 Some people might be tempted to say, “Well, they are better writers than you,” but I don’t know how that can be judged.
 For everyone who thinks Fight Club sucked, you might find someone who thinks Maybe the Dream Knows What is Real is a masterpiece.
 So let’s discard any discussion of who is better for now.

 So why are things this way?
-Why is okay for famous people to fire back, but some unknown writer who may very well have as much talent as the famous figures?
-Does this mean that, if my books were picked up by a publisher and I was suddenly famous, that I would then have the “right” to post a retort?
+Why is okay for famous people to fire back, but not some unknown writer who may very well have as much talent as the famous figures?
+Does this mean that, if my books were picked up by a publisher and I was suddenly famous, THEN I would then have the “right” to post a retort?

 No, I don’t think so.
 And do you know why?
 Because I think I already have that right.
 We all do.
 Even if you wrote just one short story, and someone wound up giving you a lousy review, but in that review they prove they missed the entire point of what you were saying, you would still have the right to a rebuttal.